cschneider/Karaf-Tutorial/docs/01/index.md

+---
-# Karaf Tutorial Part 1 - Installation and First application
+title: Karaf Tutorial Part 1 - Installation and First application
+---

+# {{ page.title }}

 # Getting Started
 {excerpt:atlassian-macro-output-type=INLINE}With this post I am beginning a series of posts about Apache Karaf, an OSGi container based on Equinox or Felix.
 The main difference to these frameworks is that it brings excellent management features with it.{excerpt}